-Integrating Safeguards requirements into the ECPCG Approval Process
+Integrating Safeguards requirements into the ASEP Approval Process

-The safeguards procedures discussed in the previous sections have been built into the existing ECPCG Process Flow in order to strengthen safeguards implementation, supervision and monitoring (Table 9).
-Annex 3 shows steps I to XII of the ECPCG Process Flow with the safeguards procedures.
+The safeguards procedures discussed in the previous sections have been built into the ASEP Process Flow in order to strengthen safeguards implementation, supervision and monitoring (Table 9).

-Table 9.
-Safeguards Require Safeguards Procedures Step 1 - Safeguards Screening and Scoping (ESSF Annex 2) Clearances and Responsible Agency NEA-ORED - screening and scoping (ESSF Annex 2) Private Financial Institutions - screening (ESSF Annex 2) ECPCG Process Flow (relevant steps requiring ESSF inputs) Step III - Technical and Financial Due Diligence Clearances and Responsible Agency NEA-ORED, LGUGC, DOE, Private Financial Institutions Step 2 - Impact Assessment and Development of Environmental and Social Management Plan (ESMP), Environment Codes of Practice (ECOPs); RAP and IPP (Annex15) Public Consultation and Information Disclosure Review and Clearance of Environmental and Social Safeguards Documents Electric Cooperatives IPP RE developers NEA-ORED - review and clear environment and social safeguard documents Step III Technical and Financial Due Diligence Step IV - Report Writing ECs IPP RE developers NEA-ORED - review and clear environment and social safeguard documents Step 3 - Implementation Supervision, Monitoring and Reporting Electric Cooperatives, IPP RE developers LGUGC, NEA- ORED, DOE, Private financial institutions, PMB Step XI - Project Implementation Step XII - Supervision, Monitoring and Reporting ECs IPP RE developers LGUGC, NEA- ORED, DOE, PFI, PMB Institutional Arrangements and Capacity Building LGUGC, NEA-ORED All phases of the project LGUGC, NEA- ORED
+Safeguards Procedures Clearances and Responsible Agency ASEP Process Flow (relevant steps requiring ESSF inputs) Clearances and Responsible Agency Step 1 - Safeguards Screening and Scoping (ESSF Annex 2) NEA-ORED - screening and scoping (ESSF Annex 2) Private Financial Institutions - screening (ESSF Annex 2) Step III - Technical and Financial Due Diligence NEA-ORED, LGUGC, DOE Private Financial Institutions Step 2 - Impact Assessment and Development of Environmental and Social Management Plan (ESMP), Environment Codes of Practice (ECOPs); RAP and IPP (Annex 7) Public Consultation and Information Disclosure Review and Clearance of Environmental and Social Safeguards Documents Electric Cooperatives, IPP RE developers NEA ORED - review and clear environment and social safeguard documents Step III Technical and Financial Due Diligence Step IV - Report Writing Electric Cooperatives, IPP RE developers NEA ORED - review and clear environment and social safeguard documents Step 3 - Implementation Supervision, Monitoring and Electric Cooperatives, IPP RE developers Step XI - Project Implementation Electric Cooperatives, IPP, RE developers Reporting LGUGC, NEA- ORED, DOE, Private financial institutions, PMB Step XII - Supervision, Monitoring and Reporting LGUGC, NEA- ORED, DOE, Private financial institutions, PMB Institutional Arrangements and Capacity Building LGUGC, NEA-ORED All phases of the project LGUGC, NEA- ORED

 Table 9.
-Safeguards Requirements embedded in the ECPCG Project Process Flow
+Safeguards Requirements embedded in the ASEP Project Process Flow

 There will be on the average two World Bank supervision missions a year.
-Safeguards compliance reports are to be submitted to WB by LGUGC in coordination with NEA-ORED before such missions.
+Safeguards compliance reports are to be submitted to WB by LGUGC in coordination with NEA ORED before such missions.
 Regular monitoring of safeguards compliance will be carried out by LGUGC as well as the World Bank Task team on a case by case basis.
 Any deviation from the agreed safeguards arrangements needs to be communicated to WB.
 If any issues arise in relation to environmental and social impacts of the subproject, it will be immediately reported to WB.
 Pending issues should be followed up until a resolution is reached.